 3. The thermometer test

-If you’re not a fan of the knife test or toothpick tests, then this is for you.
+If you’re not a fan of the knife test or toothpick tests to tell when pumpkin pie is done, then this is for you.
 Place an instant thermometer into your pie and wait about ten seconds until it’s done reading.
 The temperature should be at least 175-180 degrees Fahrenheit (82 degrees Celsius) at its coolest point.

 4. The jiggle test